 If your seed tray does not have separate cells, then you will need to make sure that you use proper spacing for the seeds.
 Check online or look at the seed packet to find the recommended seed spacing for the plants you are growing.

-By now, you know what size a standard seed tray is, and you know what the cryptic phrase “1020” refers to.
-You also know about some of the other options available for seed tray dimensions.
+Now you know what size a standard seed tray is, and you also know what the cryptic phrase “1020” refers to.
+In addition, you know about some of the other options available for seed tray dimensions.